oneapi-src/structural-damage-assessment/README.md

 1. Environment Creation Issue : Could not build wheels for pycocotools

     **Issue:**
-      When creating an intel environment using `intel-satellite`
+      When creating an intel environment using `intel_env`
       ```
       ERROR: Could not build wheels for pycocotools, which is required to install pyproject.toml-based projects
       ```